hacksu/HTML-CSS/README.md

 <a>Click me!</a>
 ```

 Well.
 You probably all know that that's not what it usually looks like.
-To release its true form, we need to add our first attribute.
+To manifest its true form, we need to add our first attribute.
 Attributes are placed after the tag name in the start tag and add some information to the HTML element.

 ```html
 <a href="https://crouton.net/">Click me!</a>
 ```

 So yeah.
-An anchor tag will create a link to another web page so you can go there if you click it.
+An anchor tag with an href attribute will create a link to another web page so you can go there if you click it.
 Except, wait, ours is kind of weird right now, because the new page will open inside the little JSFiddle box.
 Try this:

 ```html
 <a href="https://crouton.net/" target="_blank">Click me!</a>
 ```

 And now we have two examples of attributes.
-They live in start tags, go after the tag name, and say `this="that"`.
+Attributes live in start tags, go after the tag name, and say `this="that"`.
 The first thing is called the attribute name and the second thing, in quotes, is called the attribute value.
 The "href" attribute gives the information "what page should this link link to" and the "target" attribute gives the information "this page should be opened in a new tab."
 We need that second thing when using JSFiddle because we don't want the page we're linking to to be trapped in the box, but it's also useful whenever you want a link to open a new tab so the viewer doesn't lose their place on the last page or whatever.

-And you might, at this point, feel a little like you're looking at a bunch of gibberish, and that is valid and okay.
+And you might, at this point, feel a little like you're looking at a bunch of gibberish, and that is basically correct.
 The thing about these web languages is that there's a bunch of stuff in them that made sense to someone at some point and now we're stuck with it because changing it would mean breaking compatability with a whole universe of old websites.
-This attribute name, "href," stands for "hypertext reference" because at some point someone thought that term would become a thing and then that term did not become a thing.
-However, it is immortalized in, for example, the very first web page and thus we just kind of have to learn it.
-Same with the "_blank" value for "target"; the underscore is there because of history.
-It might look a little strange and maybe it is but you can simply learn it and declare victory and move on.
+This attribute name, "href," stands for "hypertext reference" because at some point someone thought that term would become a thing, and then, that term did not become a thing.
+However, we're stuck with it; it's used in the very first web page; and thus we just have to learn it.
+Same with the "_blank" value for "target"; the underscore is there because of history and if you leave it out weird stuff might start happening.
+It all looks a little strange but we must simply learn it and declare victory and move on.

 Now that we have the basics down, we can probably go through some more types of tags pretty quickly.
 Watch this, you can put HTML elements inside HTML elements: